top of page

 Naming Meters

-Metered sand lines are named from the number of meters from X and the wall in which the line is closest to and parallel to (A, C, B, or E wall).
+Metered sand lines are named after the number of meters from X and the wall in which the line is closest to and parallel to (A, C, B, or E wall).
 To name a metered sand line, count the meter distance from X towards one of the arena walls.

 Naming Metered Sand Lines: